pyarelal-mountblue/Short-Technical-Paper/STP_OSI_Layer.md

     <br>

-    * The Session Layer is the fifth layer of OSI Model.
+    * The Session Layer is the fifth layer of the OSI Model.
-    * It is responsible for establishment of connection.
+    * It is responsible for the establishment of the connection.
     * It is also maintenance of sessions authentication and also ensures security.

    <br>